micromaomao/blog/content/maochat/en.md

   <label class="generated-textcolor">ASSISTANT</label>
   <div class="generated-textcolor">Outside of my job I also work on side projects - one of them was&hellip;</div>
 </div>

-You might have noticed that I've decided to put the closest match at the top.
-This was a wild guess from me, but turned out to be very sensible, because the model seem to much more closely follow examples at the top than at the bottom, for reasons that I won't pretend I understand.
-When an example is the very first, the model seems much more tempted to simply quote the reply verbetim, which sometime works great but sometime results in replies which doesn't make sense given the context (more on that later), so we have to be a bit careful with this (if you put an incorrect response at the top it might just use that).
-Regardless, using embeddings to rank the samples is still a good start.

 ### Influencing the response